Collection of words

 The Five Most Overused Buzzwords In SEO – And Why You Should Avoid Them

-Most of you who’ve spent any amount of time working with any form of marketing have noticed that the field is positively choked with jargon (as is virtually every industry, really).
-You shouldn’t be entirely shocked by this – oftentimes, jargon is the best way to condense a relatively complex topic down so it’s easier to convey.
+Often, jargon is the best way to simplify complex topics.
+It makes them easier to explain.
 For that reason, I’m not entirely against its use, nor do I deny its efficacy given the right circumstances.

 The problem with jargon is that when overused – or repeatedly misused – its meaning tends to grow distorted over time.
 It becomes a buzzword; an empty, meaningless propaganda phrase which is more a sign of laziness than knowledge.
 While jargon is best used sparingly, buzzwords should be avoided at all costs.